-Traumatic brain injury (TBI) can occur when something outside the body hits the head with significant force or causes the head to forcefully and rapidly move.
-There are many causes of TBI, including when the head hits the windshield during a car accident, an impact from a fall, sports or other recreational activities, or trauma from a nearby blast or explosion during military service.
-Whatever the cause, TBI can affect the ability to think, control emotions, walk, or speak, along with their senses of sight or hearing.
+Traumatic brain injury (TBI) can occur when a significant external force hits the head or causes it to move forcefully and rapidly.
+Causes of TBI include hitting the head on the windshield during a car accident, hitting the head during a fall, getting hit in the head during sports or other recreational activities, or being injured by a nearby blast or explosion during military service.
+Whatever the cause, TBI can affect the ability to think, control emotions, walk, speak, see, or hear.

 TBI can be mild to severe.
 Mild injuries are associated with brief changes in or loss of consciousness.
-Severe injuries involve longer periods of unconsciousness and memory loss around the event.
+Severe injuries involve longer periods of unconsciousness and a loss of memory around the event.
 Moderate and severe instances of TBI may be easier to diagnose.

 “I was having trouble seeing.
 Everything was blurry, the headaches were nonstop, I couldn’t get measurements, and I was confused all the time.
 All of these were symptoms of a brain injury — we just didn’t know it yet.”